 Prior to joining Curtis, Dr. Frutos-Peterson spent eight years as Counsel at ICSID where she served as Secretary of Tribunals in numerous arbitral proceedings brought under the ICSID Convention and the ICSID Additional Facility Mechanism, based on bilateral and multilateral investment treaties and international agreements.

-Dr. Frutos-Peterson is an Adjunct Professor at American University Washington College of Law in Washington D.C., where she lectures on international commercial arbitration and investor-state arbitration and and Head of Publications for the Center on International Commercial Arbitration at AUWCL.
+Dr. Frutos-Peterson is an Adjunct Professor at American University Washington College of Law in Washington D.C., where she lectures on international commercial arbitration and investor-state arbitration and Head of Publications for the Center on International Commercial Arbitration at AUWCL.
 She is a frequent speaker at conferences and seminars in the United States and abroad.
 She is the author of the book L’émergence de l’arbitrage commercial international en Amérique latine: l’efficacité de sondroit, published by L’Harmattan.
 Dr. Frutos-Peterson is cited as a leading lawyer in International Arbitration in Latin America by Legal 500 Latin America and recognized as a leading arbitration specialist by The International Who’s Who of Commercial Arbitration.

 Partner, Foley Hoag, New York